thinktandem/thinktandem.io/src/content/articles/devsigner-2017.md

 ### Tools Available on Lando

 Upon installing a recipe, Lando can make common tools like composer, grunt, gulp, drush, and many more available.
 If you run `lando` within your project directory, it'll show all the available commands.

+## Aesthetics: The Hidden Force That Rules Your World

+Sedona Rigsby works in the Design Services Department at Phase2, where everyday she is applying aesthetics.
+After finishing her degree at the Art Institute, she says if she had a thesis, it'd be on aesthetics.

+### Aesthetics is a sensory language.

+Aesthetics is a tool of design, but it itself is _not_ design.
+Design solves a problem.
+Aesthetics is part of the solution.

+**Exercise:** looking at different images and decoding how they make use feel.

+Survival dictates us recognizing certain images as harmful, helpful, or eliciting other emotions that help us appraise the situation.
+Looking at rotting flesh gives us a much different feeling than looking at a ripe peach.
+We evolved to appreciate environments conducive to our survival.

+### Beauty is instinctual.

+Public parks, our ideas of "paradise"; most of these center around lush, varied landscapes with water and territory for game animals.

+A sensitivity to aesthetics in humans, displayed by capacity to create art (and perhaps to appreciate it), demonstrates a greater level of fitness.
+This is a popular theory on how art (and aesthetics) plays a role in sexual selection.

+**Exercise:**

+1. Pick a cell on the [spreadsheet](https://docs.google.com/document/d/1NQGw_f8kxmawUhsBcpeJO6XL_AAqc5GkRqWrdpaPMRs/edit)
+2. Fill in an image you feel is appropriate.

+Group analysis of the images and why they were chosen.

+### Aesthetics communicates meaning through visual cues.

+A horizontal line may be stabilizing and serene, while diagonal lines may introduce more dynamism.

+Colors are a great example of this as well.

+**Exercise:**

+1. Look at a color collage for one minute.
+2. Write down 3-5 words to describe it.
+3. Choose a single word you like the best for the color

+Collect all the words associated with each color and arrange in a color wheel.
+Quickly we'll see common associations with these images and their dominate colors.

+> Design is a strategy, and aesthetics are the players.

+All of our design work is viewed through different aesthetics heavily influenced by culture.
+We have to respect the aesthetics of our intended audience and incorporate it into our design strategy.